Meruert/flilia/frontend/FRONTEND-SETTING-UP.md

 This guides will help you get started with installing and setting up the languages and tools you need to develop on Windows or Windows Subsystem for Linux:

-- [Get started with NodeJS][nodejsdocs]
+- [Get started with NodeJS][nodejsdocs].
 Install NodeJS and get your development environment setup on Windows or Windows Subsystem for Linux.
-- [Get started with Angular][angular]
+- [Get started with Angular][angular].
 Angular is an application design framework and development platform for creating efficient and sophisticated single-page apps.
-- [Windows Terminal][terminal]
+- [Windows Terminal][terminal].
 Customize your terminal environment to work with multiple command line shells.
-- [Visual Studio Code][vscodedocs]
+- [Visual Studio Code][vscodedocs].
 A lightweight source code editor with built-in support for JavaScript, TypeScript, Node.js, a rich ecosystem of extensions (C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).
-- [GIT][gitdocs]
+- [GIT][gitdocs].
 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 #
 [developers-team]: https://github.com/orgs/flilia/teams/developers-team/